By Liisa Tallinn and Raido Karro

 To get started, download and install SpectX.
-The full-functionality trial is free for 30 days.
+The Desktop edition is free of charge.
 If you happen to get stuck anywhere, feel free to join our Slack community to ask for advice.

 #drive#:\inetpub\logs\LogFilesThe fastest option for reading, parsing and analyzing these files with SpectX is joining the AD security group governing access to this specific folder.
 This will allow mapping the log folder to the machine running SpectX and running complex queries without first importing or copying the data from the current location.
 If the IIS server runs in Azure and the logs sit at an Azure blob, SpectX can also read the files directly from that blob.
 The third option is centralized logging.
 SpectX can read files from the central file storage via ssh or much faster if adding the SpectX Source Agent to the server.

 To access IIS logs with SpectX, create a datastore to specify where they are located.
 Click on New > Datastore and pick System as the location for the datastore.
 In the default installation (for security reasons), you can only access local files by logging into SpectX as an admin and creating a datastore into the System folder (the contents of which are also only accessible for admins).